 The company has exposure to credit risk, which is the risk that its counterparties will fail to discharge their contractual obligations causing the company to suffer a financial loss.
 Management carefully manages its exposure to credit risk.
+As at the reporting year-end there was no concentration of credit risk.

-Cash and cash equivalents and accounts receivables
+Cash and cash equivalents and accounts receivable

-Cash and cash equivalents and accounts receivables are held by financial institutions that are appropriately licensed and regulated, therefore, management does not expect any counterparty to fail to meet its obligations.
+Cash and cash equivalents are held with financial institutions that are appropriately licensed and regulated, therefore, management does not expect any counterparty to fail to meet its obligations.
+Accounts receivable are materially dividend receivable and prepaid expenses which are low credit risk and are not past-due.